 Curriculum in print format

-- Bachelor of Science in Child Development and Family Relations
+- Bachelor of Arts in Childhood Development and Family Relations

 - Master of Science in Aquaculture & Aquatic Science

 Experiential Learning Opportunities in Agriculture:

 - 4-H and Youth Development

 - Environmental Stewardship

 The Land Grant learning experience is supported by:

 - The 300-acre Environmental Education and Research Center